Nerdles15/TensorFlow_halo_finder/README.md

 ## III: Running The Code- ##

-Execute the program by navigating to the appropriate directory.
+To execute the program, first navigate to the appropriate directory.
 Folders are as follows:

 -Demo: